 How many of you are sticking with your resolutions (if you made any) so far this year now that we are in the 3rd week of January?

 I always tell people to create short-term small goals instead unrealistic resolutions.
 One of mine was to continue doing my weekly meal prep.

 Many of you ask me what it is that I meal prep for the week.
 I always prep some ingredients for dinners I make for my family.

 It could be chopping vegetables, making a big batch of quinoa or brown rice, grilling chicken for salads and sandwiches, making baked oatmeal or muffins for my kids as well as making some type of healthy snack for my kids.
 It just makes life so much easier for all of us when my kids have readily available for my kids to grab when they are hungry.

-Like endless amount of food.
+My kids eat ALL THE TIME, endless amount of food.